 The proximity of the sea is also a very important factor; humidity is higher and plants suffer less from water stress; the maturation is smoother and long.

-It was very important to limit the strength of the plant in order to reduce it water needs, so we increase the number of plants per hectare.
-The distance between rows is 2.00 m instead of the usual 2.70 –3.00 m.
+It was very important to limit the strength of the plant in order to reduce its water needs, so we increase the number of plants per hectare.
+The distance between rows is 2.00 m instead of the usual 2.70m –3.00m.
 The competition between plants is augmented.

-In these area North wind blows in summer afternoons, refreshing the nights and improving colour and flavour concentration inside the berries.
+In this area northerly winds blow in the summer afternoons, refreshing the nights and improving colour and flavour concentration inside the berries.

 What is Organic Agriculture?